telehash/telehash.github.io/bind_http.md

 It is identical to HTTP for the path and query string encoding, and instead of a hostname it is a hashname.

 In browser rendering, the hashname can be shortened to "851042...27d3a6" visually.
-(TBD, how to show signed names like HTTPS, and how to show friendly nicknames for bookmarked/frequented/trusted hashnames)
+(TBD, how to show friendly nicknames for bookmarked/frequented/trusted hashnames)

 All user-input URIs are always normalized before being processed (TBD).